magus/git-stack-cli/README.md

   -> display PR status table (new, outdated, etc.)

+- build table of stacked PRs to add to each PR as comment
+  - order based on local sha ordering (i.e. group_list, which reflects PR order)
+  - delete and update comment in pr if necessary (use regex)

+- avoid updating commits which have not changed
+  - during first walk discover first dirty/new commit and start new branch from that sha
+  - this avoids the cherry pick which creates a new sha, meaning the sha will stay the same
+  - then we can add back the force functionality to forcefully push to remote overriding this optimization

 - interactive PR status table
   - ▶ Unassigned (8 commits)
   - ▶ #764 Title B (2/3 commits)  https://github.com/...